 An electronic health records provide the ability to easily share medical information among consumers or health care providers allowing it to follow the patient through various modalities of care.

-An electronic medical record (EMR) is a digital replacement of traditional paper-based clinical records for an individual.
+An electronic medical record (EMR) is a digital replacement of traditional paper-based clinical records

 Integrated suite of healthcare software centered on a Caché database provided by InterSystems.
 Epic's applications support functions related to patient care, including registration and scheduling, clinical systems for doctors, nurses, emergency personnel, and other care providers, systems for lab technologists, pharmacists, and radiologists and billing systems for insurers.